clewisdavis/The-Joy-of-React/course-notes.md

 export default App;
 ```

-- By setting the `value` prop, we make this a controlled compoennt, binding the selected option to our React state.
+- By setting the `value` prop, we make this a controlled component, binding the selected option to our React state.
 - When we add the `onChange` event listener, we allow this state to be changed by selecting a different option form the list.

 - This feels like a huge improvement, compared to default functionality of this form control.
-We don't ahe to mess wtih adding the `selected` attribute to one of the `<option>` children.
+We don't ahe to mess with adding the `selected` attribute to one of the `<option>` children.

 #### Radio Buttons